ShadowDrake21/ShadowDrake21/README.md

 <h2 align="left">Hello 👋!
-My name is Dmytro Krapyvianskiy and I'm a front-end software developer (Angular), from Ukraine.</h2>
+My name is Dmytro Krapyvianskyi and I'm a front-end software developer (Angular), from Ukraine.</h2>

 ###